donile/notes/restful-web-api.md

 Use `Url` property of `Controller` class to build URIs for previous and next pages of data.

 ### Filtering
   * Limits resources returned based on result of predicate
-    * Pass fieldname as paramter in query string
+  * Pass fieldname as parameter in query string
-    * Example: `api/authors?genre=Fantasy`
+  * Example: `/api/authors?genre=Fantasy`
   * Allow filtering on fields that are part of the resource
-    * Do not allow filtering on:
+  * Do not allow filtering on a resource's:
-      * Parent
+    * Parent's field(s)
-      * Child resources
+    * Children's field(s)
     * Entity object (resource is represented by DTO)

-  * Searching
+### Searching
   * API decides which fields to query against for the search term
+  * Example: `/api/authors?searchQuery=King`

 ## Data Sorting and Shaping